Danitlls/Portfolio-MDT/README.md

 ## Description

-* Personal porfolio, styled with SASS
+* Personal portfolio, styled with SASS

 ## Support and contact details